Lehrter-Lab/CGEM/qdmvideo/readme.md

 Above are just unit conversions, but the wind vectors were much bigger for the ERA5 data, and I scaled them down.
 So that part of the visualization is a misrepresentation.
 I was surprised there seem to be the same number of wind vectors, because I thought ERA5 was supposed to be lower resolution.

 The pressure is on the same scale, but both are multiplied by -1 so that high pressure is transparent.
 (Visualization is consistent with the data, just a visualization trick to make it do what I want.)
 Precipitation and pressure both have colormaps with ramped transparency, elevated with constant height.

-You can see better what I did from this example:
+You can see better what I did from this example, about the 'elevated with constant height':
 ![Transparent viz example](https://github.com/oybcst/CGEM/blob/main/qdmvideo/volumeplusstuff.png)

 ## Hurricanes